 But now StocksToTrade does this in its most basic widget, the Basics Box.
 It includes the high, low, and opening price.
 It includes volume and average volume.
 It includes the float, market capitalization, earnings per share…

 That’s without even getting into the screener.
 Spend any extra free time you have after using the right tools with your family.
 Or read a book like “The Complete Penny Stock Course” (It was written by my student Jamil.)
 Let the software do the work it’s designed to do.

 #2: Use Chart Patterns While Trading Liquid Stocks

 I love to trade patterns.
 It’s all I do.
 It’s how I made my first million, my second million* — pretty much all my trading wins are from recognizable patterns.
 There are a few you should learn.

 Example of Great Chart Patterns

 Here are a couple of my favorite plays.
 They tend to happen over and over again.
 There are haters out there who say things like, “Tim talks about patterns that don’t work anymore.
-They’re all played out …” That’s total BS.
-These patterns have stood the test of time.
+They’re all played out …” The way I look at it, these patterns stand the test of time.
 Why?
 Because they’re based on human psychology.
-Humans are predictable.
+That tends to be predictable.

 #3 Stock Analysis

-That’s not to say you won’t have to study your ass off!
+That’s not to say you won’t have to study your butt off!
 You will.
 There’s no cheating success in the stock market.